 Holloway Works, Lower Gornal.

-The works was operating in the 1950s, making wrought iron gates and railings etc.
+The works was operating in the 1950s and possibly established earlier, making wrought iron gates and railings etc.

 DMW Motorcycles, Valley Road Works, Upper Gornal